timweissenfels/Backtesting-Docker-Container/README.md

-# finance-thesis
-Repository for my english/finance Thesis
+# Easy to use Docker container for backtesting purposes